r4ppz19/StudentManagementFX/README.md

 # Student Management

 A simple JavaFX desktop application for managing student records.
-Created as a school project and to learn GUI development, more specifically JavaFX.
+Created as a school project and to learn GUI development.

 ### Tech Stack